dsgrid/dsgrid/dev/spark_overview.md

 ### spark.sql.shuffle.partitions
 The most common performance issue we encounter when running complex queries is due to a non-ideal setting for `spark.sql.shuffle.partitions`.
 The default Spark value is 200.
 Some online sources recommend setting it to 1-4x the total number of CPUs in your cluster.
-For example, if you have two Eagle nodes, 72 - 288.
 This [video](https://www.youtube.com/watch?v=daXEp4HmS-E&t=4251s) by a Spark developer offers a recommendation that has worked out better.

 Use this formula:
 ```